oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/RocksDBKeyValueStorage.md

 ## Questions:
  1. What is the purpose of this code?

-   This code defines a key-value storage implementation using RocksDB for the Alephium project.
+   This code defines a key-value storage implementation using RocksDB for the Oxygenium project.

 2. What dependencies does this code have?